 Canned young green jackfruit in brine or water (not syrup!) is what you will need.
 The unripe/young jackfruit is usually sold in brine or water.
 Instead of being sweet it has a neutral flavor that works well in savory dishes.
-So it’s the perfect meatless alternative to this jackfruit taco recipe.
+So it’s the perfect meatless alternative to these vegan jackfruit tacos.

 Feel free to use yellow corn, white corn, flour, or even homemade tortillas.